KyleKohlmeyer/python-api-challenge/README.md

 # python-api-challenge
 # This is my Module 6 API challenge submission
-# All code in this repository is code that was provided for this assignment or is my own
+# There is no code in this repository from any outside sources